sensu/sensu-flow/README.md

         matching_condition: "== 'sensu-flow'"

 ```
-### Your first SensuFlow workflow
+### Your First SensuFlow Workflow
 Now that the action is activated and configured to run on any push into the main branch, you can test it.

-#### Create a test namespace
+#### Create a Test Namespace
-edit the file `.sensu/cluster/namespaces.yaml` in your git repository and define a Sensu namespace resource for a new testing namespace.
+Edit the file `.sensu/cluster/namespaces.yaml` in your git repository and define a Sensu namespace resource for a new testing namespace.
 ```
 ---
 type: Namespace